srikantasinha/DemoApplication/README.md

-# DemoBankApplication
+# DemoApplication
-Demo Bank Application with Git Gradle and Sonar
+Demo  Application with Git Gradle and Sonar